mtripg6666tdr/nextjs-obfuscator/README.md

 - `error`, `pages`
   These files are from `pages` directory.
-  According to our experiments, obfuscating these files will break your app.
-However even if obfuscating these files it is possibile that your app might not be broken depending on your obfuscate options and content of your app.
-If so you can enable these options at your own risks.
+  According to my experiments, obfuscating these files will break nextjs apps, however you can enable these options at your own risks if you see this doesn't break.
   `pages` can also receive regex strings array to determine which files to be obfuscated. for example:
   ```js
   {